slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 ---

 ## Real Time Messaging (RTM)

+**NOTE**: The RTM API is not recommended unless your app has unique restrictions, like needs to receive events from behind a firewall.

 The Real Time Messaging API is a WebSocket-based API that allows you to receive events from Slack in real-time and send messages as users.
 It’s sometimes referred to just as the “RTM API”.